AIM – MEANS – DURATION

 No member may be absent for more than three consecutive international bureau meetings without an excuse deemed to be valid by the international bureau.
 The latter, having summoned the member in question and informed him/her of the measure taken, may decide to remove the member and replace him/her.

+The International Bureau shall determine the main strategic goals and orientations, within the framework of the political orientations defined by the Congress.
 The international bureau shall hear the annual reports on the moral and financial situation of the Federation, approve the annual accounts prepared by the executive bureau and appoint the auditors.

 The proceedings of international bureau meetings shall be minuted.